brannondorsey/quartzite/README.md

-#Quartzite
+# Quartzite

-Quartzite is a Google Chrome browser extension that allows users to autolog screenshots and metadata when surfing the web.
+Quartzite is a Google Chrome browser extension that allows users to auto-log their screenshots and metadata when surfing the web.
 When Quartzite is enabled it saves a screenshot to your server whenever you go to a new page.
-It also saves information about each visit like the domain, url, and the length visited, etc...
+It also saves information about any page visit like the domain, url, and the length of time visited, etc...
 Installing Quartzite on your server is easy, just download this repository and follow the instructions below.

-##Setup
+## Setup
 This repository is split into three folders:

 - server
 - extension
 - example

-It is important to recognize this seperation because the Quartzite extension only works when it can properly connect to a users server.
-It is for this reason that the installation is broken into two steps: server setup and then extension setup.
+It is important to recognize this separation because the Quartzite browser extension only works when it can properly connect to its user's server.
+It is for this reason that the installation is broken into two steps: 1) [server setup](#Server-setup) and then 2) [extension setup](#extension-setup).

-###Server setup
+### Server setup
 Dynamic web hosting with enabled PHP and MySQL is needed for Quartzite to work.
-If you do not already have your own domain hosting I recommend a basic hosting plan through [Bluehost](http://bluehost.com) or [Godaddy](http://godaddy.com).
+If you do not already have your own domain hosting I recommend a basic hosting plan with [Bluehost](http://bluehost.com).

 When you open the "server" directory you should see the following files:

 ![Screenshot](http://brannondorsey.com/hidden/github_images/quartzite/server_folder.png)

 __blocked_domains.txt__ is a list of the domain names for sites that Quartzite doesn't have access to.
-For security reasons you may want to ban sites like "facebook.com" or "paypal.com" so that Quartzite wount log your private data.
-Remember that unless you setup your own password protected pages on your server the [API data](#api) and screenshots will be public and anyone can access them..
+For security reasons you may want to ban sites like "facebook.com" or "paypal.com" so that Quartzite wont log your private data.
+More information about privacy protection and the importance of using encryption with Quartzite will be covered in the [Privacy and Encryption](#Privacy-and-Encryption-with-HTTPS/SSL) section of this document.

-__database_import.sql__ is an sql file that contains the pre-structured _quartzite_ database as well as the _metadata_ table.
-Use it to import the the Quartzite database onto your server using PhpMyAdmin.
+__database_import.sql__ is an SQL file that contains the pre-structured _quartzite_ database as well as the _metadata_ table.
+Use it to import the the Quartzite database onto your server with PhpMyAdmin.

 The __history__ directory houses the screenshots saved by Quartzite.
 Inside you will find a folder named _images_.
-This is where the .png screenshots are located.
+This is where the .png screenshots will be uploaded by default.
+To change this default upload location edit the value of the `$upload_directory` variable in the [`server/src/uploadendpoint.php`](server/src/uploadendpoint.php) file.

 The __src__ directory holds the important php files and webpages that handle the connection between the Quartzite extension and your server.
 This is where you will edit the files as described below.

-####Create the database on your server
+#### Create the database on your server

 Firstly, you need to create a dedicated Quartzite database on your server.
-If this is the first time you have created a new MySQL database on your server or you need a refresher check out your DNS hosting company's tutorials.
+If you have never created a MySQL database on your server or you need a quick refresher check out your DNS hosting company's tutorials.

-I recommend creating a new database using MySQL Database Wizard.
+I recommend creating a new database using the MySQL Database Wizard.
 This helper app should already be installed on your server.
-Using Bluehost it is located in the Database Tools section of the cPanel.
+If you are using Bluehost it is located in the Database Tools section of your cPanel.
 Open MySQL Database Wizard now.

 ![Screenshot](http://brannondorsey.com/hidden/github_images/quartzite/database_wizard_1.png)